 This account of the Israelites’ journey in the wilderness spiritually parallels our walk with God as believers in Him.
 God will deliberately lead us into what we consider to be a wasteland, in order to break us of our reliance on self, and bring us into dependence on Him.
 The problem comes when we don’t allow God to work in our lives.
 We want to have everything on our terms and conditions.
 As a result, we frustrate and hinder His efforts and, in the end, we take Him for granted.

 Let’s not reach the point of the first generation of Israelites and be denied entrance into the Promised Land due to continual unbelief.
 Let’s obey as God commanded and “turn you northward” out of the wilderness and into His Kingdom.
-Our trust has to be in Him, not in ourself.
+We have to be trusting God, not in ourself.
 Don’t let a forty day journey turn into forty years!

-Additional image credits: Opening Image by Krzysztof Lubieniecki from National Museum in Warsaw through Wikimedia Commons on Picryl (Public Domain Mark)
+[Additional image credits: Featured image (when applicable) by Charles Foster through Wikimedia Commons (Public Domain Mark PDM); Opening Image by Krzysztof Lubieniecki from National Museum in Warsaw through Wikimedia Commons on Picryl (Public Domain Mark)]